CodeHunter2006/CodeHunter2006.github.io/_posts/2021-10-08-Kubernetes_Concepts.md

   In contrast, annotations are not used to identify and select objects.
   The metadata in an annotation can be small or large, structured or unstructured, and can include characters not permitted by labels.
   Annotations, like labels, are key/value maps.

+  - Valid annotation keys have two segments: an optional prefix and name, separated by a slash ( / ).
+    The name segment is required and must be 63 characters or less, beginning and ending with an alphanumeric character ( [a-z0-9A-Z] ) with dashes ( - ), underscores ( \_ ), dots ( . ), and alphanumerics between
+  - The prefix is optional and must be a valid DNS subdomain (such as "company.com")
+  - annotation values can be any character

 - Field Selectors
   Field selectors let you select Kubernetes resources based on the value of one or more resource fields.